or click image to search using:

 Thirty-Eight was a carom billiard game that was first published by the Rochester Democrat on January 18, 1885.

-Thirty Eight Pool Rules belong to the carom billiards category of cue sports.
+The Thirty Eight Pool Rules article belongs to the Carom Billiard Rules category.
 Carom billiards is a class of cue sport games played on a pocketless carom billiard table.

 Thirty Eight Pool Rules Comments